 root$ echo 'br_netfilter' > /etc/modules-load.d/br_netfilter.conf

-The following flags must be turned on:
+The following flags must be enabled:

-Ensure that there are no processes on your system that set this flag to
+Ensure that no processes on your system set this flag to

-sysctl -w, for example:
+sysctl -w, as shown in the following example:

 root$ sysctl -w net.ipv4.ip_forward=1